1995–96 Port Vale F.C. season

 The 1995–96 season was Port Vale's 84th season of football in the English Football League, and second successive season in the First Division.
 Under manager John Rudge, the side endured a rocky start — claiming just one win in their opening ten matches — but rallied spectacularly to finish a respectable 12th in the table, ending 11 points shy of the play-offs and clear of relegation fears.

-The campaign featured memorable moments, including two critical Potteries derby victories over Stoke City, both by 1–0 margins courtesy of Ian Bogie, a feat that would likely have handed Stoke automatic promotion had the results gone the other way.
+The campaign featured memorable moments, including two critical Potteries derby victories over Stoke City, both by 1–0 margins courtesy of Ian Bogie.
+This was a feat that would likely have handed Stoke automatic promotion had the results gone the other way.
 Vale also delivered a classic FA Cup giant‑killing, eliminating holders Everton 2–1 in a Fourth Round replay, earning them the Football Association's "Giantkillers" award.
 In cup competition, Vale advanced to the final of the Anglo-Italian Cup, ultimately finishing as runners-up after a 5–2 loss to Genoa in the final.

 On the transfer front, Rudge reshaped the squad with key moves: Lee Mills arrived from Derby County (in a swap that sent Robin van der Laan the other way plus a fee of £475,000), Jon McCarthy joined from York City for a club record £500,000 and Andy Hill came from Manchester City for £200,000.
 Tony Naylor finished the season as top scorer with 12 goals in all competitions, closely followed by Martin Foyle, Andy Porter, and Jon McCarthy.

-After a shaky start, Vale's resilience — anchored by transfer reinvestment, derby dominance, and memorable cup exploits — propelled them to a solid mid‑table finish, underlined by Europe‑flavoured flair.